3D Roadmapping Sessions: 3D workflow disrupted...

 Was I disappointed?

-No. Because when they canceled that meeting, I could see how much time I would have invested into their project before I learned that they couldn’t afford to work with me.
+No. Because when they canceled that meeting, I could see how much time I would have invested in their project before I learned that they couldn’t afford to work with me.
 I mean, think about it:

 - We would have gone through a discovery meeting (1-2 hours, unpaid)